 - A little bit about your academic and professional background

 - Any experience in writing centers or other instructional positions

 - Your definition of professionalism in a university environment

 - How you might contribute to the work we do

 - Names, phone numbers, and e-mail addresses of at least two instructors/professors willing to serve as references for you (no need to ask them for a letter)

-- One academic or professional writing sample
+The second, an academic or professional writing sample.

 Undergraduate and Graduate Internships